 - What concepts and techniques will they learn?

-- What tools or data sets will they use?
+- What tools and/or data will they use?

 - What terms or jargon will you define?